imjustlooking/project-3/README.md

 # Project 3: Smartest Mart

-Start your shopping experience with us : https://smartestmart.herokuapp.com
+Start your shopping experience with us : https://smartermart.herokuapp.com Best viewed on Chrome.

 ## What you need to make it work..